plausible/docs/docs/stats-api.md

 **compare** <Optional />

 Off by default.
-You can specify `previous_period` to calculate percent difference with previous period for each metric.
+You can specify `compare=previous_period` to calculate the percent difference with the previous period for each metric.
+The previous period will be of the exact same length as specified in the `period` parameter.

 <hr / >